 Donations to UMCOR’s Ukraine response so far:

-- Nearly $27 million USD raised to date from individuals and churches,
+- More than $28 million USD raised to date from individuals and churches,

-- More than $18 million USD in ad/support approved or in process for the people of Ukraine, and
+- Nearly $19.5 million USD in support approved or in process for the people of Ukraine, and

 Range of support

 - Transportation, food, water, clothing, medication, and safe shelters for displaced families, women, children and those with disabilities;